Not everyone knows the trick to eliminate stubborn oil stains. Learn How to Remove Old Oil Stains From Clothes using Home Remedies!

 3. Baking Soda and Vinegar

 After trying the above methods, if the stain is still there, use the powerful combo of baking soda and vinegar to lift out old oil smudges from your garments.
-This pair is widely recognized for its fizzing action, a chemical reaction that removes all types of stain from clothes including oily ones.
+The fizzing action (chemical reaction) makes this combo one of the potent home remedies to remove old oil stains from clothes.

 To pre-treat your stained outfit, sprinkle a generous amount of baking soda on the discolored spot and pour enough white vinegar afterward.
 Leave it for 10-15 minutes, allowing the fizzing action to do its magic.
 Next, rub the fabric with a toothbrush momentarily and wipe it with a sponge.
 After that, launder it in a washer and dry it properly.